Schedule a free consultation

 Is a Houston, TX Criminal Defense Attorney Necessary if I Am Facing Domestic Assault Charges?

 You are never required to have an attorney by your side in a criminal case, but proceeding without one is extremely risky.
 The law is complex, and a seemingly minor error could cost you dearly.
 With the help of skilled legal counsel, you can maximize your chance of a positive outcome.
-If you are facing domestic assault charges in the Houston area, contact the Doug Murphy Law Firm, P.C. at 713-229-8333 as soon as possible to learn how a Board Certified criminal defense attorney can help.
+If you are facing domestic assault charges in the Houston area, contact the Murphy & McKinney Law Firm, P.C. at 713-229-8333 as soon as possible to learn how a Board Certified criminal defense attorney can help.

 Back to Top